15 Best Things To Do In Japan: What To Do For Fun In Japan

 My wife rented a kimono in Tokyo and we headed over to the famous Shibuya Crossing — perfect photo spot!
 We also did a kimono rental in Kyoto, which is loaded with great photo spots because of all the temples and shrines.

 If you ask the locals, they aren’t offended at all by foreigners wearing the kimono.
-Japanese people like to see others enjoying their culture.
+It’s a popular tourist activity here, and Japanese people like to see others enjoying their culture.

 3. Stroll A Landscape Garden